faimin/ZDOpenSourceDemo/ZDOpenSourceOCDemo/Pods/ZIKRouter/README.md

 ```
 </details>

-#### Transfer Parameters in a Powerful Pattern
+#### Required Parameter and Special Parameter

+Some parameters can be delivered though destination's protocol:

-Sometimes the destination class uses custom initializers to create instance, router needs to get required parameter from the caller.
+* the destination class uses custom initializers to create instance, router needs to get required parameter from the caller

-Sometimes your module contains multi components, and you need to pass parameters to those components.
-And those parameters do not belong to the destination.
+* the module contains multi components, and you need to pass parameters to those components.
+Those parameters do not belong to the destination, so they should not exist in destination's protocol

 You can use module config protocol and a custom configuration to transfer parameters.